Table of Contents

 Getting the SlackBuilds

-A fellow Slacker, jgeboski, provides SlackBuilds that mostly follow the SlackBuilds.org requirements for Bumblebee on github.
+A fellow Slacker, jgeboski, originally provided SlackBuilds that mostly follow the SlackBuilds.org requirements for Bumblebee.
+Now, another Slacker has taken over where he has left off on his own github repo.
 Remember to check which directory you're in first, as they will be downloaded to that directory.
 Assuming you're ready, the SlackBuilds can simply be git cloned as such.
 Then we're going to change into the new directory and begin the build process.